evidentlyai/evidently/docs/book/tests-and-reports/spark.md

 # Run Evidently with Spark

-To run Evidently on Spark DataFrame, you need to specify the corresponding engine in the `run()` method for the Report calculation:
+To run Evidently on a Spark DataFrame, you need to specify the corresponding engine in the `run()` method for the Report calculation:

 To import `SparkEngine` from Evidently, use the following command:
 ```